MikeiLL/obliteration.com/_posts/2026-06-05-dancing-on-hot-coals-with-rattlesnakes.md

 Formulas.
 That's the word they was looking for this mornings midnite, not axioms.

 Formulaic.
 Axiomatic.
 Words.
 Syntax.
+Semantics.
 What is the plural of syntax.

 Time to go to work.